2/22/2024

 Randy Wilson

 Good morning and thank you for joining us.
-I'm joined by John Dunn, President and Chief Executive Officer and John Duyard, Chief Financial Officer.
-They're prepared remarks will be followed by a question and answer session.
-Before we begin, please turn to slide two of the presentation for our safe harbor statement.
-Today's conference call contains forward looking statements, which are subject to risk that could cause actual results to be materially different from those expressed or implied.
-Primary risks that management believes can materially affect our results are identified in our forms 10 K and 10 Q filed with the SEC.
-We'll be discussing non gap information and performance measures, which we believe are useful in evaluating the company's operating performance.
-Reconciliation for these non gap measures can be found in the conference call materials posted on our website.
-We'll start with opening comments from our CEO John Dunn before turning the call over to John Duyard for review of a 2023 performance as well as our 2024 outlook.
-We'll then open the line for Q and a please turn to slide three and John Dunn will begin today's prepared remarks.
+I'm joined by John Dunn, President and Chief Executive Officer, and John Duyard, Chief Financial Officer.
+Their prepared remarks will be followed by a question and answer session.
+Before we begin, please turn to slide two of the presentation for our Safe Harbor Statement.
+Today's conference call contains forward-looking statements which are subject to risks that could cause actual results to be materially different from those expressed or implied.
+Primary risks that management believes could materially affect our results are identified in our Forms 10-K and 10-Q filed with the SEC.
+We'll be discussing non-GAAP information and performance measures, which we believe are useful in evaluating the company's operating performance.
+Reconciliations for these non-GAAP measures can be found in the conference call materials posted on our website.
+We'll start with opening comments from our CEO, John Dunn, before turning the call over to John Duyard for a review of 2023 performance, as well as our 2024 outlook.
+We'll then open the line for Q&A. Please turn to slide three, and John Dunn will begin today's prepared remarks.

 speaker